Benjination/JessicaWalker/BLOG_SETUP.md

 - Jessica1.png through Jessica5.png

 ### To Add New Images:
-1. Use the "Upload Image" tab in the blog management system
-2. Upload your image and give it a filename
-3. The image will download to your computer
-4. Manually move the downloaded image to the `Images` folder
+1. Add image files directly to your local `Images` folder
+2. Git commit & push the changes to your repository
-5. The image will then be available in the "Featured Image" dropdown
+3. The new images will be available in the Featured Image dropdown

 ## Firebase Storage
 Blog posts are stored in Firebase Firestore in a collection called `JessBlogs` (separate from your existing blogs collection).
 Each post includes: